Is Changing Brake Pads Easy: Complete DIY Guide for Beginners

 - Lug wrench or impact wrench with the correct socket size

-- C-clamp or brake caliper piston tool
+- C-clamp or brake caliper piston tool to retract the piston once you have the right tools on hand

 - Wire brush for cleaning caliper brackets